Tourist buying prepaid SIM card at telecom store in Toronto airport arrivals hall Canada.

 Which SIM card is best for tourists in Canada?

-Rogers, Bell, and Telus all offer strong nationwide coverage and reliable mobile internet.
+Rogers, Bell, and Telus all offer strong nationwide coverage and reliable mobile internet depending on region and plan.

 Can tourists buy SIM cards in Canada?